 Updating the device design is an important feature when it comes to brain training because the field of brain health and wellness is ever changing and refining.
 As new information emerges about how the brain functions and, more importantly, how the brain heals itself through the process of neuroplasticity, the technology needs to change as well.

 The second generation of neurofeedback has built-in software that communicates in real-time with the brain using dynamical, nonlinear mathematics.
 This system is fully automated and has removed the expert trainer, and replaced it with the true expert: the individual's brain.

 Let's use the analogy of automobile technology to understand the history of neurofeedback: the first generation of cars had a manual crank starter, then we moved to a key and now we press a button to start the car.
 The latest technological leap is self-driving cars.
 In much the same way, neurofeedback technology advances as computer power increases.
 Over the decades, it has made leaps in how it operates and who can run sessions.
 Most recently, it has made the leap to automation.

-Currently the only fully automated system is NeurOptimal, made by Zengar Institute.
-Their system became fully automated in 2010 and in 2018 the FDA acknowledge the device was safe to be used by individual consumers without the oversight of a licensed healthcare provider.
+Currently the only fully automated system is NeurOptimal®, made by Zengar Institute.
+Their system became fully automated in 2010 and in 2018 the FDA designated NeurOptimal® as a General Wellness Product.